oblivia-simplex/Narrativity/2_AAA_Editorial.md

 concretizes it, making it evident in the writing, is carnivalesque.
 My writing parades various self-conscious positions in regard to constructs such as authorship, omniscience, and agency.
-It chooses to reflect upon the positions it takes and the relations it draws\...
+It chooses to reflect upon the positions it takes and the relations it draws...

 The deployment of the I through the autobiographical, the fictive, abstraction, argumentation is involved in the breaking up of unities.
 The I, as I think you are suggesting, does not expand but disperses.
 If the text is the social body, the I is mobile within it.
-If I is that which is not the body, it attempts to identify with the body\'s fleshiness.
+If I is that which is not the body, it attempts to identify with the body's fleshiness.
 The I can be a code for seeking pleasure and examining freedom.
 Then it becomes troubled by its demands, for the relation of the self to the world is always troubling; it is never adequate and the I in its freedom is too willing to give up civility, a cherished element of comedy.

-[^cr1]: Benjamin, Walter. **Illuminations**.
+[^2_AAA_Editorial_cr1]: Benjamin, Walter. **Illuminations**.
 (Shocken Books, © 1968).

-[^cr2]: Glück, Robert. \"Fame.\" **Poetics Journal**, Number 10, June 1998.
+[^2_AAA_Editorial_cr2]: Glück, Robert.
+"Fame.\" **Poetics Journal**, Number 10, June 1998.

-[^cr3]: Scott, Gail. **Spaces Like Stairs: Essays by Gail Scott**.
-(Toronto, Ontario: The Women\'s Press, ©1989).
+[^2_AAA_Editorial_cr3]: Scott, Gail. **Spaces Like Stairs: Essays by Gail Scott**.
+(Toronto, Ontario: The Women's Press, ©1989).
 Gail adds: "This diary was written over the years I worked on my novel, _Heroine_."

-[^cr4]: Gayatri Chakravorty Spivak, Translator\'s Preface to Jacques Derrida, On Grammatology (Johns Hopkins University Press, 1976).
+[^2_AAA_Editorial_cr4]: Gayatri Chakravorty Spivak, Translator's Preface to Jacques Derrida, On Grammatology (Johns Hopkins University Press, 1976).

-[^cr5]: Carla Harryman. \"Interview by Chris Tysh.\" Number 10, June 1998.
+[^2_AAA_Editorial_cr5]: Carla Harryman.
+"Interview by Chris Tysh.\" Number 10, June 1998.

 ## Quotes from Gail Scott

 ### From *Eros The Bittersweet*, by Anne Carson

-\"...Whenever passion seems within reach, *aidos* falls like a veil....
-This *aidos* is the archaic ethic of \'shamefastness\'. .
+"...Whenever passion seems within reach, *aidos* falls like a veil....
+This *aidos* is the archaic ethic of 'shamefastness\'. .
 . .
 Ahprodite is the divinity in charge of the perversities of *aidos* within the novel.
-She is the chief designer and chief subverter of the story\'s changing triangles, both patron and enemy, inspiring with a passion strong enough to resist all the temptations that she herself proceeds to hurl against it....
-Aphrodite\'s role in novels is an ambivalent, not to say paradoxical, one like the role of Eros in archaic poetry.\" Eros, p.
+She is the chief designer and chief subverter of the story's changing triangles, both patron and enemy, inspiring with a passion strong enough to resist all the temptations that she herself proceeds to hurl against it....
+Aphrodite's role in novels is an ambivalent, not to say paradoxical, one like the role of Eros in archaic poetry."
+Eros, p.
 79-80

-\[Carson\'s Greeks lined up Eros versus \'shamefastness,\' which I contemporaneously interpret not as \'chastity\' but as \'cover-up\';
+[Carson\'s Greeks lined up Eros versus \'shamefastness,\' which I contemporaneously interpret not as 'chastity\' but as \'cover-up\';
-class has entered discourse: shame is private and social (Scott)\]
+class has entered discourse: shame is private and social (Scott)]

 ### From *The Shell and the Kernel* (Vol. 1) by Nicholas Abraham and Maria Torok

 ...What haunts are not the dead, but the gaps left within us by the secrets of others...
-...It is reasonable to maintain that the \'phantom effect\' progressively fades during its transmission from one generation to the next and that, finally, it disappears.
+...It is reasonable to maintain that the 'phantom effect\' progressively fades during its transmission from one generation to the next and that, finally, it disappears.
 Yet, this is not at all the case when shared or complementary phantoms find a way of being